mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 subsisting mainly off of grubs and other insects that larger airborne creatures tend to ignore.

-Measuring roughly 11–16 centimetres in length, with mottled brown skin and quills, it has few natural predators among the airborne creatures inhabiting the skies above.
+Measuring roughly 11–16 centimeters in length, with mottled brown skin and quills, it has few natural predators among the airborne creatures inhabiting the skies above.
 With a miniscule average weight of 0.4 kg it is able to maneuver with great skill, mostly due to its eight legs.
 These